aedan00/invest/README.md

 https://invest.quarto.pub/dchs-invest/

 **Please Note:**
 This site and it's components serve only as online resources.
-The vast majority of  opportunities will be during meetings and discussions.

-**Site Last Updated: 8/20/2024**
+**Site Last Updated: 9/2/2024**